tcwilkinson/caa2015/ideas.md

 New practices of publication with the appearance of new information technologies render the knowledge more dynamic (@Vinck2014).
 Wikipedia is the most famous example with content that can be updated, changed, deleted, copied, forked at any time by anyone.
 The last 10 years have seen a complete revaluation of Wikipedia at the University.
 10 years ago, as I saw it in France, it was mostly rejected as "untrustable source".
 For example, as I started as undergraduate, professors were more or less forbidding the usage of Wikipedia, but some years after the same professors explain how to use scientifically Wikipedia, and some years after they started to contribute to it.

-Wikipedia reveals how complex the system of evaluation of the knowledge is and how this system is now challenged thanks to FS.
-Even if there is a growing discussion on dynamic publishing there are still few examples of new workflow in the academia.
-As an example for archaeology Eric Kansa advocates for his "Push and Publish" workflow (@Kansa2014).
+Wikipedia reveals how complex the system of evaluation of knowledge is and how this system of evaluation is now challenged thanks to FS.
+Even if there is a growing discussion on dynamic publishing there are still few examples of workflow in the academia.
+However, the model proposed by Eric Kansa, a "Push and Publish" workflow, is a good example  (@Kansa2014).

 FS ask how authority is established and question the finality of publication.
 Contents in constant dynamic, the biggest strength in FS, give the opportunity to better challenge the stability of science.
 Most importantly, if the focus is not only on the results (stable knowledge), then FS move the attention to how evidences are established and focus consequently on the workflow.

-Here is the point where, I will turn back to archaeology: I tackled about FS to see how it influenced science making, to expose precisely how FS enlarge the attention not only on the results but on the HOW TO.
+Here is the point where, I will turn back to archaeology: I tackled about FS to see how it influenced science making, to expose precisely how FS enlarge the attention not only on the results but on the 'how to'.
 FS is the only way to reconcile the process of making science with the results.
 It's with this sense in mind, that I will look at reproducibility in archaeology.

 6) Reproducibility

-Reproducibility allows anyone to start from the same data, check all the process and to verify the results.
+Reproducibility allows anyone to start from the same data, check all the process in order to verify the results.
 In this slide I show how reproducibility is possible with the Software R using Literate Statistical Analysis.
 Starting with ideas and data, all the process are knitted together.
 In Archaeology there is no culture of exchanging code for reproducibility until now, even if it is changing.
 If we turn back to the definition of science, however, reproducibility and sharing of code is even the sine qua non for science, to permit the community to scrutinise the work, I quote here Fanelli

 « We often forget that scientific knowledge is reliable not because scientists are more clever, objective or honest than other people, but because their claims are exposed to criticism and replication.» [@Fanelli 2013]